Victoria 3

 - 97 % negative mentions

-The stability of the game has been widely criticized, with users reporting numerous bugs, crashes, and performance issues even long after its release.
+The stability of the game has been widely criticized, with users reporting numerous bugs, crashes, and performance issues even after multiple updates.
 Many players describe the game as a "buggy mess," highlighting problems with the combat system, AI behavior, and overall gameplay mechanics that render it frustrating and often unplayable.
-Despite some improvements over time, the consensus is that the game remains unstable and requires significant patches to reach a satisfactory level of functionality.
+Despite some improvements over time, the consensus is that the game remains unstable and lacks the polish expected from a Paradox title.

 “No glitches, the game functioned perfectly and I can see myself spending lots of time playing this game.”